-One or two scholarships in the amount of $400-800 will be awarded to students majoring in art.
+One or two scholarships in the amount of $400 to 800 will be awarded to students majoring in art.
 Students applying must submit a portfolio of representative work as well as a statement of philosophy/artistic intent.
 This scholarship honors George Wade Keagle of Bellingham.
-Mr. Keagle study art in Scotland and enjoyed painting.
+Mr. Keagle studied art in Scotland and enjoyed painting.
 He also donated artwork and sculpture to the Western Gallery.

 This award was established by Professor J. Ruth Kelsey, who taught primarily painting and art education classes for 24 years before her retirement in 1972.
 One grant is offered to an undergraduate art student.
 Selection is based on the applicant’s portfolio of past work.

 This scholarship was established by J. Ruth Kelsey, a professor in the Department of Art & Art History, who taught painting and art education classes for 24 years before her retirement in 1972.
 One scholarship is available for partial tuition and fees for one academic year.
 The Scholarship was established to encourage and reward junior-level students of outstanding talent, ability and motivation.
 Students applying must submit a portfolio of past work in addition to a statement of philosophy/artistic intent.
 The following year, the recipient will present a show of his/her work.